ryan-hill/course-in-a-box/modules/vector data/_posts/2002-01-01-sp-package.md

 title: "sp package"
 ---

-## The `sp` package
+## Spatial Objects

 ----

 To start, let's consider the simplest vector feature - points.
 To contain all of the characteristics of a set of points, we need more than just set of latitudes and longitudes.
 We also need a coordinate reference system, a bounding box, data, and more.
 The `sp` package bundles all of these things together into a single object called a `SpatialPointsDataFrame`.
-Think of it as a data frame that is bundled with other objects, such as a bounding box, a projection system (proj4string), and coordinates.
+Think of it as a data frame that is bundled with other features, such as a bounding box, a projection system (proj4string), and coordinates.

 ---